Teaching at Jigsaw

 “Jigsaw happy – always happy at Jigsaw.”

 “I like my teachers and my friends.
 My teachers teach me loads of different things like careers, maths, English, science and how to be a good friend.”

 “Jigsaw teaches me my favourite lessons like cooking, writing and maths.
 My teachers are great and fantastic.”

 Further information on all teaching vacancies (including Trainee SEN Teacher) can be found on the Current Vacancies page with full Job Descriptions available at the bottom of each role.

-Alternatively, if you’d like to have an initial, informal conversation about a teaching role, or any of the other roles available, Kirsty Disley or Mel Edwards would be very pleased to hear from you.
-Please contact them on [email protected] or call 01483 277366.
+Alternatively, if you’d like to have an initial, informal conversation about a teaching role, or any of the other roles available, our HR and Recruitment Co-ordinator, Tula Phillips, would be very pleased to hear from you.
+Please contact her on [email protected] or call 01483 277366.